kgateway-dev/kgateway/docs/content/introduction/traffic_management/_index.md

 ### Destination selection

-Routes are the primary building block of the Virtual Service.
-A route contains matchers and an upstream which could be a single destination, a list of weighted destinations, or an Upstream Group.
+Routes are the primary building block of a Virtual Service.
+Routes contain matchers and an Upstream which could be a single destination, a list of weighted destinations, or an Upstream Group.

 {{< highlight proto "hl_lines=8-15" >}}
 apiVersion: gateway.solo.io/v1